-David O. McKay School of Education Student Services
+David O. McKay School of Education Advisement and Certification Office

 120 MCKB, (801) 422-3426

-The discipline of communication disorders contains two related fields, speech-language pathology and audiology.
-The field of speech-language pathology is focused on helping individuals develop their communication abilities or regain lost communication skills through rehabilitation services.
-The field serves persons with speech and language disorders such as stuttering, articulation problems, aphasia, voice disorders, language delay, and similar communication difficulties.
-Students develop a knowledge base about speech and language development, the anatomy and physiology of the speech mechanism, the neurology of perception and production of speech and language, the disorders that cause speech and language problems, and the intervention and remediation strategies for treating communication disorders.
-Professionals often work in public schools, hospitals, private or community clinics, or private practice.
+The discipline of speech-language pathology emerged to help people who have lost or have never had the ability to speak normally.
+It serves persons with speech and language disorders such as stuttering, articulation problems, aphasia, voice problems, language delay, and similar disabilities.
+Students learn about speech and language development, the anatomy and physiology of the speech mechanism, the neurology of perception and production of speech and language, impairments that cause speech and language disorders, and communication disorders remediation.
+Professionals work in public schools, hospitals, private or community clinics, or private practice.

-This is a preprofessional program leading to a graduate degree that is required for entrance into the profession.
+This is a preprofessional program leading to a master's degree that is required for entrance into the profession.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 Undergraduate Programs and Degrees